lakindu95/p1-v1-be-dotnet-assignment/README.md

 - https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/

 ## To Do List
-- Dockerizing the entire project
+- Dockerizing the entire project - Done
 - Adding unit tests and test coverage
 - Pagination for GET requests like lists with Meta tags